ReemGharib/users-api/README.md

 Overview

 The Users API is a Java-based backend API that provides endpoints for managing user data.
 This documentation serves as a guide to help you understand how to interact with the API effectively.
 The API documentation is also available in Swagger for interactive exploration and testing.
+It includes JUnit5 tests.

+JUnit5 Tests
+We understand the importance of ensuring the reliability and functionality of the Users API.
+To achieve this, I have implemented a suite of JUnit5 tests to cover various aspects of the API.

 **Table of Contents**